Rolandas Baravykas

-Rolandas Baravykas (born 23 August 1995) is a Lithuanian professional footballer who plays as a defender for Liga I club Farul Constanța and Lithuania national team.
+Rolandas Baravykas (born 23 August 1995) is a Lithuanian professional footballer who plays as a defender for FK Grobiņa and the Lithuania national team.

 Club career

 In 2013 Baravykas moved to FK Atlantas and signed 4 years deal.
 In this period, Rolandas managed to establish himself as a starting 11 player and appeared more than 100 times for his club.
 He also was invited into Lithuania national team and made his debut in a friendly match against Malta.
 He also played in various youth teams.
 After 2016 season he joined FK Žalgiris.
 After 2019 season he left Žalgiris.

+On 12 July 2023, Baravykas returned to Lithuania to play for Šiauliai.

 Style of play

 Baravykas is an all-round full-back.
 His primary position is on the right side, but he also can play on the left.

 International career

 In May 2015, Baravykas received his first call-up to the senior Lithuania squad for two matches against Hungary and Malta.